 College for America enrolls students at the beginning of each month of the calendar year.
 An academic year for a student extends for 12 months from the date of enrollment.

 CFA Academic Holidays

-On four holidays per year, CFA staff is not available for coaching, technical support, and Project evaluations.
-Students may continue working toward competency mastery and submit Projects for evaluation every day of the year.
-CFA holidays are: January 1st, July 4th, Thanksgiving Day (fourth Thursday in November), and December 25th.
+On observed holidays, College for America staff are not available for coaching, technical support, and Project evaluations.
+Students, however, may continue working toward competency mastery and submit Projects for evaluation every day of the year.